timmy-schmid/CLI-MovieBookingSystem/README.md

 Our goal is to develop a movie ticket booking system for FancyCinemas, with the purpose of reducing waiting time for customers + providing them with the choice of viewing/booking movies online.

+Command to cleanly run program!: gradle clean run --console=plain

-## For more details on planning: check out https://miro.com/app/board/o9J_lqvhc8U=/
+For more details on planning: check out https://miro.com/app/board/o9J_lqvhc8U=/

-## Inspiration for more features to implement later on:
+Inspiration for more features to implement later on:

 - https://www.movietickets.com !!